 Programmable RFID microchips for laboratory animal, pet and wildlife identification.

-Low cost, durable and powerful RFID microchip readers for all applications.
+Cost-effective, reliable and powerful RFID readers for all applications.

 RFID identification and data collection software for laboratory workflow efficiency and automation.